 The BMAA employs staff to carry out the day-to-day functions of the BMAA.

-Chief Executive Officer (CEO).
-The CEO is responsible for directing the BMAA staff to achieve the strategic aims of the BMAA Council.
-The CEO currently takes the lead in regulatory representation for the benefit of the members; the aim to ensure that regulation affecting microlight flying is reduced as much as possible and that any that remains is proportionate to the activity.
+Chief Executive (CE).
+The CE is responsible for directing the BMAA staff to achieve the strategic aims of the BMAA Council.
+The CE currently takes the lead in regulatory representation for the benefit of the members; the aim to ensure that regulation affecting microlight flying is reduced as much as possible and that any that remains is proportionate to the activity.

 Chief Technical Officer (CTO).
 The CTO is responsible for the running of the BMAA Technical Office to ensure that members' projects are handled accurately and speedily.
 The Technical Office also accepts engineering approval applications from manufacturers which the BMAA is authorised to scrutinise and approve on behalf of the Civil Aviation Authority.

-Chief Inspector (CI).
+Chief Inspector & Design Approval Engineer (CI & DAE).
 The CI is responsible for all matters relating to the ongoing airworthiness of the BMAA fleet of microlights.
 The CI appoints BMAA Inspectors to help members with airworthiness tasks such as annual inspections and modification or repair tasks.

-Safety Officer (SO).
-The SO is responsible for promoting safe flight practices to the membership and organising safety events.
-The SO will analyse accident reports and make recommendation to the BMAA Training Committee for areas where further education can improve flight safety.
+Is responsible for promoting safe flight practices to the membership and organising safety events.
+The FTL&SO will analyse accident reports and make recommendation to the BMAA Training Committee for areas where further education can improve flight safety.

 NPPL Administrator.
 The NPPL Administrator is responsible for accepting and checking applications for the NPPL Microlight licence.
 On the Administrator's recommendation the Civil Aviation Authority will issue a pilot's licence.
 The Administrator also acts as Secretary to the Microlight Panel of Examiners and provides a focal point for information regarding any aspect of microlight pilot, instructor or examiner legislation.